AMWen/pantry_app/README.md

 ## Features

-- **Add multiple items**: Easily input new grocery items along with their quantities.
+- **Add multiple items**: Easily input new items along with their quantities.
+- **Edit items**: Edit quantity, name, and date added of any item.
+- **Add links**: Add a link, with ability to launch the URL.
-- **Modify item quantities**: Update the quantity of any item, and the app will reflect the change in your pantry list.
+- **Modify item quantities**: Quickly change the quantity of any item.
-- **Delete items**: Remove items from your pantry, including support for deleting multiple selected items at once.
+- **Delete items**: Remove items from your list, including support for deleting multiple selected items at once.
 - **Tagging items**: Assign tags to items for better organization
-- **Import/Export**: Import and export pantry data using JSON files.
+- **Import/Export**: Import and export data using JSON files.
-- **Sorting**: Sort pantry items by name, date added, or tag.
+- **Sorting**: Sort items by name, date added, or tag.
-- **Move items**: Move selected items from shopping list to pantry directly.
+- **Move items**: Move selected items between shopping list and pantry directly.
 - **Reordering items**: Rearrange the order of items in the list via drag and drop.
-- **Mark items as completed**: Mark to-do items as completed or incomplete.
+- **Mark items as completed**: Mark simple list items as completed or incomplete.

 ## Key Features in Detail

-- **Sorting**: Items can be sorted by `Name`, `Date Added`, `Tag`, or your own manual order.
-You can choose the sorting option using the app's toolbar.
-- **Tagging**: Tagging functionality allows users to categorize items and find them easily.
-- **Import and Export**: The app supports importing and exporting to a JSON file, which is useful for backup and sharing.
+- **Item Interaction Features**
+  - **Add items**: Add items by clicking the + icon right above the bottom navigation bar.
+Multiple items can be entered at once on separate lines.
+If it is a list with countable items, enter the quantity before the item name.
+If no quantity is provided, the count automatically defaults to 1.
+  - **Edit items**: Long press the item if you would like to manually update the quantity, name, or date added.
+You can even add a URL with easy access to launching the provided link.
-- **Manage Items**: If applicable, users can adjust item quantities by tapping the item and using a simple UI with increment/decrement buttons or a slider.
-Otherwise, tapping the item marks the item as complete or incomplete.
-Users can also rename the item or change the date added but long pressing on the item.
+  - **Update quantity**: If the item has a count, you can quickly change the quantity by tapping on it.
+You can adjust item quantities by tapping the item and using a simple UI with increment/decrement buttons or a slider.
-- **Multi-select deletion**: Allows you to delete multiple selected items at once.
+  - **Update completion**: For non-countable items, tapping the item marks it as complete or incomplete.
-- **Reordering Items**: Users can reorder items with a drag-and-drop interface.
+  - **Reordering Items**: Users can reorder items with the drag-and-drop interface on the right side.
-- **Completed Items**: Users can toggle the visibility of completed items in the list.
+  - **Checkboxes**: Select items using the checkboxes for various interactions with the top toolbar.

+- **Toolbar Features**
-- **Move Items**: Users can move selected items between the shopping list to the pantry.
+  - **🚚 Move Items**: Easily move selected items between the shopping list and the pantry.
+  - **👁️ Select and view completed items**: Select as well as toggle the visibility of completed items in the list.
+  - **↕️ Sorting**: Sort items by `Name`, `Date Added`, `Tag`, or your own manual order (from using the drag-and-drop interface).
+  - **💾 Saving and loading**: Load from and save to a JSON file, useful for backup and sharing.
+When you load, you can choose to add to the list or to completely replace the current list.
+You can also save the whole list or selected items.
+  - **🏷️ Multi-select tagging**: Categorize items using tags, and select one or more items to tag using the checkboxes.
+  - **🗑️ Multi-select deletion**: Delete multiple selected items at once.
+  - **ℹ️ Info**: Access these detailed instructions on how to use the app.

 ## Getting Started